 LDL (low-density lipoprotein) is bad and HDL (high-density lipoprotein) is good.
 Cholesterol helps your body function properly, but too much of it will put you at risk for a heart attack or stroke.

 By minimizing the LDL cholesterol that is present in your blood, unsaturated fats actually help protect your body against the harm that can be caused by excess saturated fats and high cholesterol.

-When you eat unsaturated fat your HDL levels increase.
-This increase enables your cells to grab onto the LDL compounds (bad cholesterol) and carry them to the liver.
+When you eat unsaturated fat, your HDL levels increase.
+This increase enables your cells to grab onto the bad LDL compounds and carry them to the liver.
 This process is called reverse cholesterol transport.
 When the LDL compounds are in the liver, they are properly broken down and eliminated from your body.
-By minimizing the LDL cholesterol that is present in your blood, unsaturated fats actually help protect your body against the harm that can be caused by excess saturated fats and high cholesterol.
+By minimizing the LDL cholesterol present in your blood, unsaturated fats actually help protect your body against the harm that can be caused by excess saturated fats and high cholesterol.

 Saturated Fat = Friendly Acquaintance